arooj1/Credit_Risk_Analysis/README.md

 ![Evaluation](Images/Evaluation_Summary.JPG)

-- It is evident from the results that `accuracy` along cannot be considered a valid model evaluation as it is more or less the same for all strategies and models.
+- It is evident from the results that all data balancing strategies' (undersampling and oversampling) `accuracy` alone cannot be considered a valid model evaluation as it is more or less the same for all of them.

--
+- Unbalanced emsemble models have out performed sampling techniques with logistic regression.
+(Accuracy increased to 75/% and 93/%).
+- Easy Emsemble Classifier has out performed all of the tried strategies and model.
+- For this specific case it is important to have a reliable results for `highrisk` loan cases (High Recall for `highrisk` category).
+Again EasyEnsembleClassifier has shown quite outstanding results with Recall close to 92/%.

 ![EvaluationGraph](Images/Evaluation_Summary_graph.JPG)

 ## Summary
+It is critical to select unbalanced ensemble classifiers and data balancing strategies while handling imbalanced datasets.
+I strongly believe that in this scenario not just rely on the accuracy of the model but `recall` and `precision` to get the better performance picture.